whosdustin/whosdustin/README.md

 ### Hi there 👋

-I'm Dustin, a lead frontend engineer @ Dotdash Meredith.
+I'm an Engineering Manager @ Dotdash Meredith.

-- 🌱 I’m currently learning Solana and Rust
-- 📫 How to reach me: @whos_dustin on twitter
-- 😄 Pronouns: he/him